-Real-time models
+Speech-to-speech models

-AI Agents support the following real-time models:
+AI Agents support the following speech-to-text models:

 |